 Since a private investigator is a person that needs a long range of skills and capabilities to be effective, only a trained person should become one.
 While someone may be gifted enough to do all the work without training, we do not believe that the number of these cases is high.
 In most situations, you will see that a private eye was a member of the police enforcement or some other legal matters.

-Chance is that PIs will need to monitor people who have some criminal background.
+Chance is that PIs will need to monitor people with criminal backgrounds.
+They can check it conveniently using lookupinmate.org.
 Meddling with those people is not a safe thing to do.
 So, the client needs a person who needs when’s the right moment to act, and when the situation dictates that it should stay in the shadows.
 Not to mention that a PI should know how to preserve pieces of evidence if there are any in that particular case.

 The third factor we’d like to discuss is the experience.
 Surely, you would like to hire someone experienced and capable of doing the job properly.
 That cannot be achieved without years in this business, right?
 Thankfully, pretty much all the PI offices you will come across are experienced enough.
 Those who are beginners in this business will work at these offices, where they can learn about the job.

 So, even if the office is brand-new, there’s a chance that the private investigator you’re about to hire has learned from the best.
 The easiest way to determine how experienced someone is, you can go to the office and talk about your case.
 Based on the conversation, the answers you receive, and how the methodology is explained to you, you can conclude whether you should trust it or not.

 The final element we would like to talk about is the question of transparency.
 Just think about it, nobody likes to pay for a service and not hear about all the elements, right?
 Even though this might sound silly, this happens much more than you might think.
 So, we believe that looking for a PI who’s transparent about their experience, background, and most importantly, licenses is a priority.